 3. Different delivery models

-By working with experienced professionals, you'll be able to utilise different procurement strategies and models, all in order to find the most efficient, cost-effective option.
-Outsourced procurement can be much more nimble, especially because of the ability to match skill sets with a particular project.
+By working with professionals that have experience across multiple industries, you'll be able to benefit from the implementation of broad knowledge of the supply market and current procurement trends all in order to find the most efficient, cost-effective solutions.
+Outsourced procurement can be much more nimble, especially because of the ability to match experience and capability with a particular project.

 Thinking about outsourcing any aspect of your procurement services?
-Reach out to the team at RESOURCE2SOURCE today to find out how we can help.
+Reach out to the team at R2S today to find out how we can help.

 The process of putting together a successful tender involves a lot of moving parts.
 With each stage having a big impact on the...